High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

-Using them, we can write the predictors as
+} Using them, we can write the predictors as

+\RIIcolor{where $\hat{\q}_{\ell}^n$ and $\hat{\q}_{f,\ell}^n$ $\in \R$ are the degrees of freedom characterizing the polynomials}.
 We remark that, these basis functions $\theta$ are redefined at the beginning of each time step in function of the current position $\xbin$, thus they are directly linked to the current mesh configuration and used to represent information only valid \textit{locally} inside each $C_i^n$.

-Next, we introduce an \textit{essential} basis for our \textit{direct} ALE algorithm: the so-called \textit{moving} spatial modal test functions $\phitilde(\x,t)$, which will be used as test functions in the corrector step, see~\eqref{eqn.corrector} and~\eqref{eqn.corrector-f}.
+Next, we introduce an \textit{essential} basis for our \textit{direct} ALE algorithm: the so-called \textit{moving} spatial modal test functions \RIIcolor{$(\x,t) \mapsto \phitilde(\x,t)$}, which will be used as test functions in the corrector step, see~\eqref{eqn.corrector} and~\eqref{eqn.corrector-f}.
 They coincide with~\eqref{eq.Dubiner_phi_spatial} at $t=t^n$ and at $t=t^{n+1}$, i.e. $\phitilde_k(\x,t^n) = \phi_k(\x,t^n)$ and $\phitilde_k(\x,t^{n+1}) = \phi_k(\x,t^{n+1})$, but unlike $\phi$, the $\phitilde$ can be used at both the time levels because they automatically adapt to the mesh evolution and thus they act as test functions in a moving spacetime mesh method.
 Indeed, they are tied to the motion of the barycenter $\x_{\mathbf{b}_i}(t)$ and move together with $P_i(t)$ in such a way that at time $t = t^{n+1}$ they automatically refer to the new barycenter $\xbinp$.
 They read